 The map below uses stacked symbols to show locations.
 The needle symbol is rotated using a value associated with the location.
 The value shown on the dial ranges from zero to 100.
 Note that each dial is displaying a unique value.

 Depending on your implementation, there may be some changes that need to be made to your gauges or to the data that enables the rotation of gauge elements.
-For example, in the above example to display a value of 50 on the gauge, the attribute value for needle rotation would be 90.
-To display a value of 100 on the gauge the rotation would be 180, and so on.
-View an example web map.
+With the default geographic rotation of symbols, rotation values rotate the symbol clockwise.

 Try it yourself

 To make your own gauge and dial map, sign in to your organization, and follow these steps.